GaloisInc/saw-script/doc/manual/manual.md

 85
 ~~~~

-Note, however, that although it printed out in the same way as an `Int`,
+Although it printed out in the same way as an `Int`, it is important to
-`t` actually has type `Term`.
-We can see how this term is represented
+note that `t` actually has type `Term`.
+We can see how this term is
-internally, before being evaluated, with the `print_term` function.
+represented internally, before being evaluated, with the `print_term`
+function.

 ~~~~
 sawscript> print_term t